 Let me introduce you to the Tiramisù, a classic Italian dessert with Ladyfingers.
-The original recipe consists of egg, sugar, mascarpone cheese, Savoiardi biscuits (Ladyfinger), strong moka coffee, a bit of Marsala liquor, and cocoa for dusting.
-That's it, and the final amazing taste and smell are supposed to be the backbone of Uomo...
+The original recipe consists of egg, sugar, mascarpone cheese, Savoiardi biscuits (Ladyfinger), strong Moka coffee, a bit of Marsala liquor, and cocoa for dusting.
+That's it, and the final fantastic taste and smell are supposed to be the backbone of Uomo...
 Let's see.

 To start off, it is pretty evident that the bottle is remarkably similar to that of Lalique's new fragrance for men, L'Insoumis.
-Despite they have different logos embossed on the two sides of the bottle, the concept is identical.
-Nonetheless, the two scents have nothing in common and they are diverging from each other, Uomo is oriental-gourmand whereas L'Insoumis is woody-aromatic.
+Although they have different logos embossed on the two sides of the bottle, the concept is identical.
+Nonetheless, the two scents have nothing in stock, and they are diverging from each other, Uomo is oriental-gourmand whereas L'Insoumis is woody-aromatic.

-So far so good, but... where is the dessert?
+So far, so good, but... where is the dessert?
 Here it comes.
-The heart announces with a dominant accord of Tiramisù, so smooth and suave, the concoction of cocoa, coffee, Marsala, and vanillic-cream is crystal clear, supported and balanced with some other sweet notes, perhaps the soft touch of orange blossom.
+The heart announces with a dominant accord of Tiramisù, so smooth and pleasant, the concoction of cocoa, coffee, Marsala, and vanillic-cream is crystal clear, supported and balanced with some other sweet notes, perhaps the soft touch of orange blossom.

 That said, Uomo is still pretty impressive, all things considered.
-Many seem to classify it as cloyingly sweet, but I regard it more as a sweet blend with more traditional aromatic masculine elements.
+Many seem to classify it as cloyingly sweet, but I regard it more as a delicious blend with more traditional aromatic masculine elements.
 The Tiramisù is front-and-center but doesn't dominate the fragrance nonetheless.
-The sweetness is paired with sharper elements to start and in the dry down the experience becomes smoother, more relaxing.
-It's slightly spicier at the opening due to the cardamom and black pepper, which give way after about an hour to the Tiramisù and eventually to woods and tonka in the dry down.
+The sweetness is paired with sharper details to start, and in the dry down, the experience becomes smoother, more relaxing.
+It's slightly spicier at the opening due to the cardamom and black pepper.
+They give way an hour later to the Tiramisù, and eventually to woods and tonka in the dry down.
 I admit I don't get much bergamot or orange blossom, just a hint --not really any citrus or floral contributions at all to this.
-It's mainly a sweet and woody composition to my nose, which is fine by me and amazing.
+It's mainly a sweet and woody composition to my nose, which is beautiful by me and unbelievable.

-On my skin Uomo has 7-8 hour longevity and average sillage, which makes it good for work and a number of occasions.
-Its sweet, woody, sensual notes make me preferring it for fall-winter cold seasons, for special occasion, yet for leisure, party, and clubbing.
-Despite the recommended target is young people, I do like it and don't find it inappropriate for middle-aged silvery foxes men like me.
+On my skin, Uomo has 7-8 hour longevity and average sillage, which makes it suitable for work and several occasions.
+Its sweet, woody, sensual notes make me preferring it for fall-winter cold seasons, for a particular time, yet for leisure, party, and clubbing.
+Although the recommended target is young people, I do like it and don't find it inappropriate for middle-aged silvery foxes men like me.